A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 $NUM_THREADS

-is simply the number of threads,-l
+is simply the number of threads,-o

-is the backbone tree in Newick format matching the genome IDs (i.e., leaf labels) given (must be rooted and with labeled internal nodes).
+is the optional backbone tree in Newick format matching the genome IDs (i.e., leaf labels) given (must be rooted and with labeled internal nodes).

 Run krepp build --help

-to see more options.
+to see more options and details.

-If you don't have a tree and are mainly interested in estimating distances, an arbitrary (or random) tree might just work as a workaround (with the side effect of potentially making the color index a little larger).
+If you don't have a tree and if you are mainly interested in estimating distances, run krepp index

 - Web of Life - v2 (15,493 archaeal and bacterial genomes): index, tree, metadata